Daniel-van-Dijk/Retinal-disease-foundational-model-for-ODIR2019/src/models/foundational_model/README.md

 ## Author Note

 'Single' means that it was used for two pipeline method.
 'Both' for two.
 Code works the same.
 This branch uses 4-fold cross validation.
-Any file that begins with 'main_finetune' should be runned, depending on the method.
+Any file that begins with 'main_finetune' should be ran, depending on the method.

 ## RETFound - A foundation model for retinal imaging